thinkloop/memoizerific/README.md

 ##### Results

 The results from the tests are interesting.
-While LRU-Memoize performed quite well with few arguments and lots of cache hits, it quickly started to fall apart as the environment became more challenging.
+While LRU-Memoize performed well with few arguments and lots of cache hits, it quickly degraded as the environment became more challenging.
 At 4+ arguments, it was 5x-10x-20x slower than the other contenders, and began to hit severe performance issues that could potentially cause real-world problems.
 I would not recommend it for heavy production use.

 Memoizee came in a solid second place, around 31% less performant than Memoizerific.
-In most scenarios this will not be very noticeable.
-In other, especially demanding ones, such as memoizing in a loop, or through a long recursion chain, it might be.
-Importantly though, it degraded very gracefully, and remained within sub 1s levels almost all the time.
-Memoizee is a sturdy, well-built library that I would recommend for production use.
+In most scenarios this will not be very noticeable, in others, like memoizing in a loop, or recursively, it might be.
+Importantly though, it degraded gracefully, and remained within sub 1s levels almost all the time.
+Memoizee is acceptable for production use.

-Memoizerific was the performance winner.
-It is built with complex real-world use in mind.
-I would, of course, recommend it for serious production use.
+Memoizerific was the top winner.
+It was fastest in all tests except one.
+It was built with complex real-world use in mind, and I would recommend it for production.

 ## License